citrus-it/illumos-omnios/README.md

 Rules
 =====

-The community organization is based on the FreeBSD community.
-(See docs/organization.md for a more thorough description.)
-This style of community reflects our belief that our community members can behave responsibly both when communicating with others as well as when committing code to the repository.
+We believe that our community members can behave responsibly both when communicating with others as well as when committing code to the repository.
 To help guide newcomers, we have created a Code of Conduct (see docs/code-of-conduct.md) that we expect everyone to abide by.
+The community organization is described in docs/organization.md.

 Commits
 -------